rrevanth/rrevanth.github.io/_posts/blog/2016-01-27-rss-feeds-for-each-tags-jekyll.md

 All the less,it is designed with for expansion into larger degrees of customization and sophistication and it has a powerful [plugin](https://github.com/mojombo/jekyll/wiki/Plugins) model that are as easy as plug and play.

-People have different interests and I thought if they have feeds filtered by tags | categories,that would be a real help since the world today is flooed with unrelated articles.
+People have different interests and I thought if they have feeds filtered by tags (or) categories,that would be a real help since the world today is flooded with unrelated articles.

 I hit a hurdle when I set out to do this, there is social plugin that is doing this.So, I got to build my own - and it turns out to be quite simple.